telepresenceio/telepresence/reference/environment.md

 ---
-Description: "How Telepresence can import environment variables from your Kubernetes cluster to use with code running on your laptop."
+description: "How Telepresence can import environment variables from your Kubernetes cluster to use with code running on your laptop."
 ---

 # Environment Variables